 During the Fall of 2009 a test version of the ToxIC Registry was developed.
-The ToxIC Registry data collection form can be found here.
 Starting on January 15, 2010 four medical toxicology sites (Bellevue Medical Center, New York, NY; Porter & Littleton Adventist Hospital, Denver, CO; University of Massachusetts, Worcester, MA; and University of Texas Southwestern, Dallas TX) began to jointly pilot the initial collection of Registry data.
 Collecting more than 150 cases in a 6 week period, on March 1, 2010 this collaboration was expanded to 7 additional sites to form the beta test phase of the Registry project.
 These additional sites were at Children's Hospital, Boston MA; Harrisburg Hospital, Harrisburg PA; Hartford Hospital, Hartford CN; Robert Wood Johnson Medical Center, New Brunswick NJ; St Mary's Hospital, Duluth MN; University of Illinois Hospital, Chicago IL; and University of Utah Hospital, Salt Lake City UT.
-On April 15th the final version of the Registry will go live and participation in the registry will be available to all practices in the ToxIC network, if they so chose.
+On April 15, 2010 the final version of the Registry went live with full registry participation available to all practices in the ToxIC network.